RandomDude4/fsLogger/README.md

 Double click START.bat
 This will open a PowerShell console in admin mode (you need admin rights) that connects to the simulator and it creates a Data.csv file which updates contineously as long as the simulation is running.

-If you also have installed KST and the variable $startKST is set to "1", then KST will start and display all data in real time.
+If you also have installed KST and the variable $startKST (in fsLogging.ps1) is set to "1", then KST will start and display all data in real time.

+fsVar.xml contains all the variables that is extracted.
+All variables that can be added or used can be found here: https://docs.microsoft.com/en-us/previous-versions/microsoft-esp/cc526981(v=msdn.10)

 ## References
 The script is based on the PowerShell code in the FSX RESTful API project by pariljain (https://github.com/paruljain/fsx).